viridIT/vSMTP/SECURITY.md

+# How to track and report security issues

 ## Report a security issue

 The viridIT team welcomes security reports and is committed to providing prompt attention to security issues.